RexxuDesu/Linux-Dotfiles/README.md

 # Linux-Dotfiles
 My personal dotfiles in Linux.
+I am using these dotfiles in my Linuxmint setup with Cinnamon as my DE.

 # Required Dependencies:
 - Font Awesome